Introduction

 • Example two section :is(h1, h2, h3) targets any h1, h2, or h3 elements that are descendants of a section, regardless of how deeply nested they are within that section.

-• Example three section > :is(h1, h2, h3) targets specifically targets h1, h2, or h3 elements that are direct children of the section, meaning they are only one level down from the section element.
+• Example three section > :is(h1, h2, h3) targets h1, h2, or h3 elements that are direct children of the section, meaning they are only one level down from the section element.